 It is highly recommended you find a Hematologist doctor, that is familiar with CAD.
 It would be wise to identify you are truly dealing with CAD and not something that mimics some of the symptoms.

-It would also be wise to eliminate the possibility CAD is a precursor to some other underlying issue you may need treatments for.
+It would also be wise to eliminate the possibility CAD is not a precursor to some other underlying issue you may need treatments for.
 Especially the onset of Lupus, Lymphoma, etc. Much of this may depend on how aggressive your doctor is, or the approach they take.
 How insistent you are.
 Or quite possibly it may be dictated by your health care insurance coverage, or lack thereof?

 If nothing else, get yourself established with a Hematologist from the onset.
-More than likely at some point in your life, now having CAD, this may become a necessity anyway.
+More than likely at some point in your life, now having CAD, this may become a necessity anyway?

 In some cases CAD is brought on by some type of infection or secondary illness.
 It may never go away after you recover from the secondary illness.
-A small amount of CAD’s may only experience the CAD issue on a temporary basis.
+But it may go away,

-You will want to know:
+You will want to know

 Do I need to start observing physical signs so I can become proactive?